News

 2020 – no lecture owing to the COVID-19 pandemic

-2021 – Click here for recording.
+2021 – Click here for the recording Lecture presentation starts 20 minutes in.

 Hilary Ely Early English Printing and the Cranston Collection